andrewmoise/grits/README.md

 ![Screenshot showing the lib/ README](doc/images/editor-0.png)

 Oh, look at that, it's hard to read because the lines aren't wrapped.
-Not a problem:
+Not a problem.
+We're using codemirror for editing; we open up our widget wrapper code, and make the one-line fix to add the line wrapping extension:

 ![Screenshot showing enabling line wrapping](doc/images/editor-1.png)

-Reload the tab and open the README again:
+We reload the tab and open the README again:

 ![Screenshot showing line wrapping](doc/images/editor-2.png)

 Bingo bango.
-It's actually quicker as a non-site-admin to make the change, than it would be to make a change on the backend and rebuild+restart+whatever, if you *were* the admin.
+It's actually quicker as a non-site-admin to make the line-wrap edit, than it would be to make a change on the backend and rebuild+restart+whatever, if you *were* the admin.

 You get the idea.